 The restaurant floor can be chaos.

-If you can’t write an organized cover letter, how will you be trusted to juggle serving a dozen tables at a time?
+If you can’t create an organized cover letter outline, how will you be trusted to juggle serving a dozen tables at a time?

 Let’s let the waitstaff manager know that you are a professional.